vaderslayer7/Rivals-of-Aether-Controller-Emulation-with-Keyboard/README.md

 7. (Optional- for development) AHK-CvJoyInterface: a library for linking Autohotkey and Vjoy.
 Download CvJoyInterface.ahk from https://github.com/evilC/AHK-CvJoyInterface Place CvJoyInterface.ahk inside the Lib folder where you installed autohotkey (for me C:\Program Files\AutoHotkey\Lib) You may have to make the Lib folder if it is not already there.

 # Setup
-1. Place the smashbox.ini file inside your dolphin-folder-name\User\Config\Profiles\GCPad folder.
+1. Place the b0xx-keyboard.ini file inside your dolphin-folder-name\User\Config\Profiles\GCPad folder.
 2. In dolphin, open up controller config.
 Set player 1 to a standard controller, then hit configure.
-Under profile, select smashbox and hit load.
+Under profile, select b0xx and hit load.
 After, Set device to vjoy.
 Then hit ok.
-3. Run smashbox.exe.
+3. Run b0xx.exe.
 Make sure the Hotkeys.ini file is in the same dirrectory.
 4. If you want to pause the script, hit the pause key.
 If you want to exit the script, open up hidden icons, right click the green H and hit exit.
 6. To change the controls, go to the task bar in the bottom right and either double click the green "A" icon, or right click and press "Show GUI".
 7. Changes are automatically saved to Hotkeys.ini in the same directory and reflected in realtime.